It is useful to know the kinds of word that can be left out of a sentence to save time

 A possible exception might be where the article influences the meaning of the noun, as in the people (= the non-governing citizens) versus people (= human beings), went to the prison (= visited) versus went to prison (= was imprisoned), and (from the post 48.
 Tricky Word Contrasts 1) in the future (= predicting) versus in future (= warning).

 Articles are also commonly absent from labels on diagrams.
-This can give a special problem when they are being referred to in an accompanying text (see 104: Naming Data Sources with “As”): in order to restore the articles correctly, the writer has to recognise which labels lack one and which do not.
+This can give a special problem when the labels need to be mentioned in an accompanying text (see 115.
+Surveying Numerical Data), since the articles then need to be restored, which necessitates knowing where they are absent.

 3. Possessive Adjectives